 - No pets, fires or glass containers.

 Best time to go: Mondays through Wednesdays are quietest.
 Most people come at 11 am.
 There’s a lull around dinner time (5 – 7 pm) and then the beach gets busy again around 7:30 pm.

 Helpful information for a day at the beach:

 - New Buffalo Beach water quality

 - Check Rip Current Warnings

-Lifeguards are on duty Memorial Day through Labor Day on the weekends (10am – 6pm) and weekdays, as funding allows.
+Lifeguards are on duty Memorial Day through Labor Day.
+Duty hours: 10 am – 6 pm Mondays through Thursdays and from 10 am – 7 pm Fridays through Sundays.
 Additionally, there are ‘Warning’ flags to indicate lake conditions.

 Beach visitors seeking one of the 207 (200 standard and 7 handicapped) parking spaces can freely enter the parking lot, find a spot and then pay @ one of the kiosks or via the mobile app – Passport.
 Parking fees for 2019 are $5 for the first three hours; $12 for all day.
 Violators will fined $50 (if ticket is paid within 24 hours).
 After 24 hours an additional $25 is added to the cost.